This is a question I get asked a lot. And the answer is ‘plenty.’ I would say drink at least 3 to 4 liters of water a day…

 You see, it’s really important not only to take plenty of water during an attack, but to continue taking a lot of water even after the attack has abated.
 By doing this you help to lower uric acid and so reduce the risk of another gout attack.

 Because here’s the thing; recurring gout episodes can eventually lead to some serious damage over time.
 These are things like kidney damage, kidney stones, high blood pressure and permanent joint damage.
+And more recent studies have even linked gout to heart disease, heart attacks, stroke and premature death.

-So now you can see why a minimum of 3 litres of water a day is so important for a gout sufferer to help lower uric acid over the longer term, not just during an attack.
+So now you can see why a minimum of 3 liters of water a day is so important for a gout sufferer to help lower uric acid over the longer term, not just during an attack.